Great Rose Bowl Hoax: Reaction and aftermath

 Mel Allen and Chick Hearn covered the game for an NBC national telecast.
 The announcers and the stadium fell silent for several moments before breaking into laughter.
 As the Washington band marched off the field, the cheerleaders did not give the signal for the fifteenth and final image.
 The Huskies were unaware that the Caltech students had not altered the last design, which was an American flag.

 The game resulted in a 17–7 victory by the Washington Huskies, their second straight win at the Rose Bowl.
 The practical joke was detailed in the next morning's Seattle Times alongside coverage of the game.

 The card stunt was photographed by Rose Bowl attendee Bruce Whitehead, who provided a black and white photograph to Caltech for publication.
 In 2014, Whitehead's original color Kodachrome slide was discovered and donated to the Caltech Archives.

 Similar hoaxes

 A similar hoax by Caltech at the 1984 Rose Bowl was inspired by this one.
 A group of students altered the scoreboard to show Caltech leading its rival MIT 38 to 9.
-It was the UCLA Bruins leading the Illinois Fighting Illini by that score in the 3rd quarter.
+It was the UCLA Bruins leading the Illinois Fighting Illini by that score in the third quarter.
+The students also altered the scoreboard to rename the game, "The Beaver Bowl" in reference to the Caltech and MIT mascots.

 Another hoax reminiscent of the Great Rose Bowl Hoax is Yale University's November 2004 prank against Harvard.

 For the 2014 Rose Bowl, Caltech students built a large white "PASADENA" sign overlooking the stadium.
 Just before halftime, they turned on lights on the sign which spelled out "CALTECH".